api3dao/oev-docs/docs/dapps/quickstart/index.md

 This guide should help you get started with a hackathon project.
-For production use of Api3 data feeds, please continue to the [integration section.](/dapps/integration/) You can also learn how to [get paid](/dapps/oev-rewards/) for using Api3 data feeds."
+For production use of Api3 data feeds, please continue to the [integration section.](/dapps/integration/) You can also learn how to [get paid](/dapps/oev-rewards/) for using Api3 data feeds.